froukje/datamapu/content/posts/classical_ml/kmeans.md

 ![example](/images/kmeans/clustering_example.png)
 *Clustering the example data with $2$, $4$, and $8$ clusters.*

-In this simple example we can already visiually see that $4$ clusters is the correct number, but let's use the above discussed methods to verify this.
+In this simple example, we can already visually see that $4$ clusters are the correct number, but let's use the above discussed methods to verify this.

 **Elbow Method**

-To illustrate the ellbow method we fit the data for an increasing number of clusters ranging from $1$ to $11$ and save the inertias (sum of square distances) and plot the result.
+To illustrate the Elbow Method, we fit the data for an increasing number of clusters ranging from $1$ to $11$, save the inertias (sum of square distances), and plot the result.

 ```Python
 from sklearn.cluster import KMeans